 The shorter events will be work from an individual time trail format, eg one runner at a time setting off at fixed intervals.
 Once everyone has completed an event then the waves rotate to the next event.
 The final event will be the Endurance event which sees everyone compete together.
 Results and cumulative points and standings will be posted live to our website during the events, subject to good internet coverage.

 The beauty of the Omnium is that all events are given equal weight, so it is great leveller between speed and endurance.
 Regardless of your pace or ability, this really is an event for everyone.
 Our vision is to have the run route of each event lined with those runners who are not taking part at that particular moment, ringing cow bells, cheering every single runner across the line.

 Sprint - a flat(ish) run of between 100m and 400m in length

 Hill Climb - a vertical height gain of between 30m and 50m, roughly 500m in length

 Middle distance - a flat(ish) run of between 800m and 2km

-All our runners receive a top of the range custom medal, as well as a buffet of fresh fruit and other tasty treats.
+All our finishers receive a top of the range custom medal as well as a buffet of fresh fruit and other tasty treats.
 We also recognise a few of the speedy runners on the following basis.

-The final number of prizes awarded is determined by the total number of finishers (male and female combined) in a given race distance.
-If there are more than 100 finishers then the full range of awards are made as shown above.
-It there are between 50 and 100 finishers then the top 3 male and top 3 female runners will receive a prize.
-If there are less than 50 finishers then the first male and first female finisher will be awarded a prize.
-We do not have any winner's prizes for any of the children's events as we would like to keep this participation focused.
+The final number of prizes awarded is determined by the number of finishers for each gender in a given race distance.
+If there are more than 100 finishers then the full range range of awards are made as shown above.
+If there are less than 50-100 finishers then the top 3 finishers overall will be awarded a prize.
+If there are less than 50 then only the winner will be awarded a prize.
+We do not have any winner's prizes for any of the children's events as would like to keep this participation focused.